rogueco/user-management-tt/README.md

 To see the queue and worker in action, open the Imports page, download one of the sample CSVs it links to (10 users, or 500 users, both under `src/UserManagement.Blazor/wwwroot/samples`) and upload it.
-The job is accepted immediately, the `ImportRequested` queue in RabbitMQ management shows the message being consumed, `make worker-logs` shows the worker processing it, and the page polls until the job completes.
+The job is accepted immediately, the `ImportRequested` queue in RabbitMQ management shows the message being consumed, `make worker-logs` (or `docker compose logs --follow worker`) shows the worker processing it, and the page polls until the job completes.
 Rows that fail validation are listed against their row number; both users and log entries then show the imported users.

 To run from source you need the .NET 10 SDK (`global.json` pins it). `dotnet run --project src/UserManagement.API`